bytebase/bytebase.com-old/content/docs/administration/sso/oauth2.md

 title: OAuth 2.0
 ---

-OAuth (Open Authorization) is an open standard for token-based authentication and authorization which is used to provide single sign-on (SSO).
-Bytebase supports to create popular OAuth 2.0 providers(GitHub, Google, GitLab) and custom providers.
+OAuth is an open standard for token-based authentication and authorization which is used to provide Single Sign-On (SSO).
+Bytebase supports popular OAuth 2.0 providers (GitHub, Google, GitLab) and custom providers.

 ![create-sso-dialog](/static/docs/administration/sso/create-sso-dialog.webp)